 The Buddha describes the abandoning of illusion as a security for non-returning.

-Moha sutta - Illusion
+ITI 3 Moha sutta - Illusion

 This was said by the Blessed One, said by the Arahant, as I have heard:

 “Bhikkhus, abandon one thing; I am your |guarantor::assurer, security [pāṭibhoga]| for |non-returning::third stage of awakening where the lower five fetters of 1) personal existence: view that one is an embodied being, 2) doubt, perplexity, or indecisiveness, 3) adherence to rules and observances, 4) sensual desire, and 5) ill will are completely overcome [anāgāmitā]|.
 What one thing?
-Bhikkhus, abandon |illusion::delusion, hallucination, misapprehension, distorted view; that which fuels further confusion and doubt [moha]|; I am your guarantor for non-returning.”
+Bhikkhus, abandon |delusion::illusion, misperception, erroneous belief, false idea, misapprehension; a fundamental distortion of reality that sustains confusion, clouds discernment, and fuels further doubt [moha]|; I am your guarantor for non-returning.”

 The Blessed One spoke on this matter.
 In this regard, it is said:

-“Disoriented by illusion, through which,
+“Disoriented by delusion, through which,

 beings go to an unfortunate destination;

-Fully understanding that illusion,
+Fully understanding that delusion,

 those seeing clearly abandon it;